Winter Weather Favorites: Hearty Recipes to Warm You Up

 Step 1 – Over medium heat, melt the butter in a large skillet.

-Step 2 – Add your celery and shallots to the butter.
+Step 2 – Add your celery and shallots to the butter; cook until they become tender.

-Add the contents from the pan.
+Step 3 – Pour the cream into a large pot over medium-high heat and add the contents from the skillet.
 Stir continuously until the cream is about to boil.

-Add your salt, pepper, and cayenne and stir to incorporate.
+Step 4 – Add your oysters along with the liquid.
+Season with salt, pepper, and cayenne, stirring to incorporate.
 Cook until the oysters start to curl at the ends.

 Did you try any of these winter weather favorites recipes?
 Let us know how they turned out in the comment section below!